Jutho/KrylovKit.jl/docs/src/index.md

 *   [ArnoldiMethod.jl](https://github.com/haampie/ArnoldiMethod.jl): Implicitly restarted Arnoldi method for eigenvalues of a general matrix
 *   [JacobiDavidson.jl](https://github.com/haampie/JacobiDavidson.jl): Jacobi-Davidson method for eigenvalues of a general matrix

-KrylovKit.jl distinguishes itself from the previous packages in the following ways
+These packages have certainly inspired and influenced the development of KrylovKit.jl.
+However, KrylovKit.jl distinguishes itself from the previous packages in the following ways:

 1. KrylovKit accepts general functions to represent the linear map or operator that defines the problem, without having to wrap them in a [`LinearMap`](https://github.com/Jutho/LinearMaps.jl)